 Note: ARCUS does not focus on technical skills training; e.g. how to restore a brick building, or interpreting sections of federal preservation legislation.
 We provide links to such offerings available elsewhere from our Preservation50 partners.

-The ARCUS development team is comprised of experts in leadership development scholarship and education and current leaders of the historic preservation movement, including from Cultural Heritage Partners, the National Trust for Historic Preservation, the National Conference of State Historic Preservation Officers, and the American Express Foundation, with the assistance of other Preservation50 partner organizations.
+The ARCUS development team is comprised of experts in leadership development scholarship and education and current leaders of the historic preservation movement, including from Cultural Heritage Partners, the National Trust for Historic Preservation, the National Conference of State Historic Preservation Officers, and American Express, with the assistance of other Preservation50 partner organizations.
 If you would like to assist in development of course content and pedagogy, please complete this short advisory faculty application

 An ARCUS “fellowship” lasts six months, during which time you will have full access to an online platform with courses and networking opportunities available 24/7.
 In-person attendance is required at one full-day training/networking session scheduled during those six months.
 The online portal will become available in November 2016.